 Kerning

-Kerning: Kerning refers to the adjustment of the spacing between individual pairs of characters to improve the visual harmony and legibility of text.
+Kerning: Kerning refers to the adjustment of the spacing between individual pairs of characters to maintain visual harmony and legibility of text.
 It’s particularly important when certain character combinations create awkward gaps or overlaps.

 Example: In the word “VA,” the characters “V” and “A” might be kerned closer together to prevent excessive space between them.